BEN1JEN/tree-sitter-shdl/README.md

 # Tree-sitter sHDL
-A tree-sitter pakage for parsing sHDL files.
+A tree-sitter package for parsing sHDL files.